ukgov-equality-hub/smc-son/son/content/social_mobility_by_area.md

 Each of these measures combines data from 3 indicators into a single ‘composite’ score to give a more reliable picture of geographical mobility patterns.

-For each measure, 41 regions in the UK are ordered from best to worst, and then divided into 5 equally-sized groups (‘quintiles’).
+For each composite measure, 41 regions in the UK are ordered from best to worst, and then divided into 5 equally-sized groups (‘quintiles’).

+**We should emphasise that these are purely descriptive statistics and that we are not yet in a position to claim any causal effects of regions on outcomes.
+And because these statistics are based on sample surveys, they are affected by sampling error.**

 ### The 41 regions
 We use the ‘international territorial levels’ (ITLs) system developed by the Office for National Statistics.
 This divides the UK into: